Flipnote Studio: Stars

 Flipnote Hatena had its own economy of "stars".
 Stars were used to rate Flipnotes (similarly to YouTube's "likes"), and users could add as many stars as they desired to any Flipnote.
 In addition to the regular Stars, users could purchase or earn Color Stars.
 In increasing rarity, these colors were green, red, blue, and purple.
 Users could earn Green Stars by reporting inappropriate Flipnotes, using other Hatena services, posting Flipnotes frequently (based on the number of days they posted Flipnotes), or managing a popular Channel.
 Red Stars were given to creators whose Flipnotes were featured in the Weekly News.
 In addition, users could purchase "boxes" containing a certain number of Color Stars.
 The contents of these boxes were randomized, so users wouldn't know how many stars of each color they would receive; but the larger the purchased box was, the more likely the user was to receive rare Color Stars.

-The Star system on Flipnote Hatena had a mixed reception from users.
-The ability to add infinite stars was a major drawback, as a large part of the Flipnote Hatena community became focused on receiving as many stars as possible.
-This led to a practice referred to among the community as "star begging", where Flipnotes, often direct copies of others, or Flipnotes asking for stars, were created for the sole purpose of gaining stars.